Personalized medicine for the 21st century

-Bob Denitzio, MD, is both an integrative and functional medicine doctor with 34 years in practice in traditional medicine, including experience with women’s health and obstetrics.
+Bob Denitzio, MD, is both an integrative and functional medicine doctor with 34 years in practice in traditional medicine, including experience with women’s health.
 He begins each patient relationship with an in-depth conversation about your health and a basic wellness evaluation.

 Basic wellness evaluation with an integrative medicine doctor

 A wellness evaluation includes a discussion of diet and lifestyle, alternative diet approaches, and a review of your fitness goals and activities.
 During your wellness evaluation we’ll also review any medical problems you might be having and explore ways to better manage your condition(s).
 Your wellness evaluation further includes:

 - Discussion of life stresses and methods of relaxation

 - Analysis of current nutritional supplements and assessment of any need for vitamins, supplements, botanicals

 - Bioelectrical impedance analysis (BIA), a measurement of body fat/lean muscle ratio and discussion of findings